-So we can use that to do our modulations.
+So we can use that to make our modulations.

 Step 1: create a pattern, or a chord, I'll take CM

-Step 2: chose a direction and an interval.
-The most used in the descending fifth, so I'll take this one as an example.
-But ascending G fifth and descending third are also rather common.
+Step 2: chose an interval and a direction.
+The most used is probably the descending fifth, so I'll take this one for the example.
+But ascending fifth and descending third are also rather common.